dapucita/haxbotron/docs/placeholder.md

 `ticketTarget` : the player who is the target of this ticket. (number PlayerID)

-`targetTeamID` : the team which is the target of this ticket. (number 0 / 1 / 2)
+`targetTeamID` : the team which is the target of this ticket. (number 0 Spec / 1 Red / 2 Blue)

+## in Functions in code
+### function updateAdmins (funcUpdateAdmins)
+`playerID` : numeric ID of the player who has been admin.

+`playerName` : name of the player who has been admin.

 ## in The game events
 ### room.onPlayerJoin (onJoin), onPlayerLeave (onLeft)